KYC and AML Requirements for Cook Islands Trusts

 Pending or Recent Litigation

-The trustee will ask whether the settlor is currently involved in litigation or aware of any pending or threatened claims.
-Litigation does not automatically disqualify a settlor, but it triggers additional review.
-The trustee needs to understand the nature of the claims, the settlor’s solvency position after the proposed transfer, and whether establishing the trust could be characterized as a fraudulent transfer.
-The affidavit of solvency, which the settlor executes as part of the trust formation process, addresses this directly.
-However, a settlor who fails to disclose known litigation and the trustee later discovers it may be grounds for the trustee to resign.
-Trustees are required by law to resign if a client deliberately conceals the existence of material litigation during the establishment process.
+The trustee asks whether the settlor is currently involved in litigation or aware of pending or threatened claims.
+Litigation does not disqualify a settlor—Cook Islands trusts can be established during a lawsuit—but it triggers additional review.
+The trustee needs to understand the nature of the claims, the settlor’s solvency after the proposed transfer, and whether establishing the trust could be characterized as a fraudulent transfer.

 Complex or Opaque Ownership Structures